Writing revision ยท Updated 2026-06-01

 Does paraphrasing remove the need for citation?

-If an idea is borrowed from a source, it still requires citation even when it is in your own words.
+No. If the idea comes from a source, it still needs citation even when the wording is original.

 Can grammar tools lower similarity?